Aldisti/Rubik-s-cube-solver/README.md

     it changes some moves (read the comments in the code)

 all the other functions are the moves, them are a little wild but it works

+The ScramblesLoader is a function the creates/updates a list of scrambles using the site: https://ruwix.com/puzzle-scramble-generator.
+It gets 9 scrambles at a time, so you have to insert a multiple of 9 (don't ask why 9, it's just 9).